rikkeaas/strangevis-moviemaker/README.md

 - T23: I want to be able to generate realistic images with shadows.
 - T25: I want to see an overview of the whole dataset.

+Extra features not specified by Dr. Strangevis which our program includes:

+- Saving snapshots : users have the ability to save snapshots of the program.
+These will be saved across program instances letting the user "pick up where they left of" the next time they run the program.
+- Animation : users can play an animation that loops through all saved snapshots.
+This allows the user to explore different parts of the volume without having to explicitly set the different transformations and transfer function mappings.
+It also allows for nice presentations of the volume models.
+- Saving high resolution screenshots : users can choose to save high resolution screen shots of the rendered volume.
+- Asynchronous loading : volumetric datasets can be very large and thus take many tens of seconds to load.
+Therefore we have implemented asynchronous loading of the volumes, allowing the user to continue to interact with the program while the new volume is being loaded in the background.

 ### 3D Volume Rendering

 The main task of our program was to have the ability to load and render a volumetric model.